April-Bates-Dev/cgl-workshop-task/README.md

 - To start measuring the emissions of your page please download our Sustainability Calculator Chrome extension - available [here](https://chrome.google.com/webstore/detail/sustainability-calculator/mdecmmmlfhgjmdhkginjjnpbnlobkhom/related).
 - You might find it useful to [pin the chrome extension to your toolbar](https://www.wikihow.com/Pin-Extensions-in-Chrome) while completing this task.
-- To measure the emissions associated with a webpage, open Sustainability Calculator Chrome extension and click 'start recording'.
-You can click 'pause recording' as soon as the page has fully reloaded.
+- To measure the emissions associated with a webpage, open the Sustainability Calculator Chrome extension and click 'start recording'.
 - Please test out the settings within the chrome extension, but only use the generic settings for the purposes of the task.
 The emissions associated with an average user will be what we are using for this task.

 ## How to improve the emissions score of your webpage